 The Group applies a single accounting method for both the recognition and measurement of all leases, except for short-term leases and leases where the underlying assets are of low value.
-At the commencement date of the lease (the date the underlying asset is available for use), the Group recognise lease liabilities based on lease payment and right-of-use assets, which represent the right to use the underlying assets.
+At the commencement date of the lease (the date the underlying asset is available for use), the Group recognises right-of-use assets representing the right to use underlying assets and lease liabilities based on lease payments.